ColeTrammer/iros/docs/di/static_reflection.md

 ## Accessing Reflection Information

 The `di::reflect` function can be used to access the reflection information for a type.
-Since this is a function, it will return the reflection information as a `di::Tuple`.
-For example, calling `di::reflect(mytype_instance)` will return the custom `di::Tuple` object the type defines.
+Since this is a function, it will return the reflection information as a value which models `di::ReflectionValue`.
+For example, calling `di::reflect(mytype_instance)` will return the custom `di::Fields` object the type defines.
 If a type is needed, `di::meta::Reflect<MyType>` can be used instead.
-Since `di::reflect()` can also return an `di::reflection::Atom` object, it is necessary to constrain functions on `di::ReflectableToFields` to in certain cases.
+Since `di::reflect()` can also return an `di::reflection::Atom` or `di::reflection::Enumerators` object, it is necessary to constrain functions on `di::ReflectableToFields` to in certain cases.

 This can be used to implement various utilities.
 For instance, the following function can be used to print every member of a type: